yushibats/dify-official-plugins/tools/github/README.md

 ### 3. Fill in the configuration in Dify

-On the Dify navigation page, click `Tools > GitHub > Authorize` and fill in the API Key.
+On the Dify navigation page, click `Tools > GitHub > Authorize` and fill in the API Key or OAuth Access Token.

 ![](./_assets/github_1.PNG)